managedcoder/PVAAudioCodesCC/README.md

 Edition.
 &nbsp;
 Alternatively, you can also subscribe to AudioCodes Voice AI Connect Cloud Edition from Azure Market Place by following the instructions [here](https://techdocs.audiocodes.com/voice-ai-connect/#VAIG_Combined/Accessing%20VoiceAi%20Connect%20Cloud%20from%20Azure.htm?TocPath=VoiceAI%2520Connect%2520Cloud%257C_____1)
+&nbsp;
+When you've successfully created a trial account, confirmed your account, and successfully signed in, you can stop there and will come back to this AudioCodes portal later in the [Telephony Configuration step](#TelephonyConfiguration)
+&nbsp;
 <a name="ForDevelopers"></a>**Development Tools**
 Although the following development tools are not required in order to get this accelerator up and running and demo it, they are required if you want to explore